You are invited to attend the launch of MCR Pathways’ 2019 campaign –

 “We have already seen in Glasgow and other local authorities across Scotland that mentors can make a life-changing difference to our most disadvantaged young people.
 At the same time, they gain massively from the experience.

 “It might sound like a small thing, but that positive relationship changes everything.
 Our schools, communities and organisations too, all see the difference and feel the impact in the next generation.
-The stats don’t lie – before mentoring, only 54 per cent of care-experienced young people left school to college, uni or a job – now 86 per cent of mentored young people do.
+The stats don’t lie – before mentoring, 54 per cent of care-experienced young people left school to college, uni or a job – now 86 per cent of mentored young people do.

 “We would be delighted to hear from people across Scotland who are interested in becoming a mentor.
 The programme has a proven to be a positive, and transformational experience for both young people and their mentors.”